In this section, you’ll benchmark matrix multiplication performance using SME2, if your machine supports native execution of SME2 instructions.

 You’ll notice that although the vanilla reference matrix multiplication is the same, there is some variability in the execution time.

-The assembly version of the SME2 matrix multiplication runs slightly faster (1.44 us compared to 1.82 us for the intrinsic-based version).
-However, this should not lead you to be convinced that assembly is inherently better.
-The comparison here is not apples-to-apples:
+The assembly version of the SME2 matrix multiplication runs slightly faster.
+However, this should not lead you to be convinced that assembly is inherently better as this is not an apples-to-apples comparison:

 • Firstly, the assembly version has specific constraints on the K parameter that the intrinsics version does not.